VitaliKustOff/Vimax/README.md

 ## What is Vimax?

-**Vimax** is a local-first modular runtime that transforms natural language into safe, auditable workflows.
+**Vimax** is a local-first platform that transforms human intent into safe, explainable and auditable actions.

 Instead of forcing people to learn applications, menus and interfaces, Vimax allows them to simply describe what they want.